HIT Management Technology - HI13 Degree

 The Health Information Management Technology program at Wiregrass Georgia Technical College is accredited by the Commission on Accreditation for Health Informatics and Information Education (CAHIIM).
 Upon graduation from a CAHIIM accredited HIT program, students will be eligible to sit for the RHIT a national examination through the American Health Information Management Association (AHIMA).

-- For Academic Year 2017 the HIMT degree program had 69.4% Graduation Rate.
+- For Academic Year 2018 the HIMT Degree program had 35% Graduation Rate.

-- For Academic year 2017 the HIMT Degree program had a 93.3% in field job placement rate.
+- For Academic Year 2018 the HIMT Degree program had a 28% attrition rate.

 |General Core Courses||15|